Student support over the summer

 A is available to students on weekdays during the break from 11am to midday and 3pm to 4pm.

-The service will be closed for the bank holiday on Monday, 25 August.
+The service will be closed for the bank holiday on Monday, 31 August.

 Halls of residence

 Our halls of residence are open for vacation bookings and conferences during the summer.
-All residents are notified of the date that they need to vacate halls.
+All residents are notified of the date they need to vacate halls.
 For more information on what to do when you move out, check out our .
 Please note that it is not possible for students who are returning to halls to leave items in their rooms or flats.

 Students on placements and international programmes overseas